ccharly/supjson/README.md

 // A little namespace alias
 namespace sj = supjson;

-lj::null;
+sj::null;
-lj::array;
+sj::array;
-lj::object;
+sj::object;
-lj::number;
+sj::number;
-lj::boolean;
+sj::boolean;

-lj::value; // is an opaque value that can be any type listed above
+sj::value; // is an opaque value that can be any type listed above
 ```